Ceyana Canoe Club

 July 26 to August 1

-April 15 Up-date: This is the payment portal for the big canoe rental ONLY for those members already accepted onto thip trip.
+April 15 Up-date: This is the payment portal for the big canoe RENTAL ONLY for those members already accepted onto this trip.
 Total fee of $1200 divided by 6 members = $200.00 per person.
 Payment due for May 25, 2025.
 Our treasurer will then forward the total payment to VCKC.

 Review the Course Change, Cancellation and Refund Policy.
 Change or Cancellation deadline for refund less $20 is June 26, 2025.